 Lee believes we need to stop criminalizing poverty, end cash bail, abolish private prisons, and end the application of the death penalty.
 In 2019, Lee introduced HB 2373 to legalize cannabis in Virginia.
 He also introduced HB 1761 prohibiting government purchase of goods and services produced by prison labor.

-Lee believes we need to build a world-class mass transit system capable of providing for Northern Virginia’s ever-growing population and reducing commuting times.
-Lee supports increased funding for public transportation and has consistently opposed new tolls.
-He supports upgrading existing intersections to alleviate bottlenecks and safety issues and will push for night and weekend service for the VRE.
+Lee believes all of Virginia needs a world-class transit system, capable of providing for the Commonwealth's ever-growing population and reducing commute times.
+He supports increased funding for public transportation, and has consistently opposed new tolls.
+He supports maintaining our roads in a state of good repair, upgrading existing intersections to alleviate bottlenecks and safety issues, and will push for expanded bus and rail services in every corner of Virginia.

 Lee refuses to accept campaign contributions from all for-profit entities, including all corporate donors.
 He supports banning corporate contributions and establishing a system of publicly financed elections.

 His personal, gift and campaign finance disclosures can be found HERE!